 The Kangra Fort is located 20 kilometers from the town of Dharamsala on the outskirts of the town of Kangra, India.
-The fort was first mentioned in Alexander the Great’s war records, referring to the 4th century BC.
+The fort was first mentioned in Alexander’s war records, referring to the 4th century BC.

 The Kangra Fort was built by the royal Rajput family of Kangra (the Katoch dynasty), which traces its origins to the ancient Trigarta Kingdom, mentioned in the Mahabharata epic.
 It is the largest fort in the Himalayas and probably the oldest dated fort in India.
 The fort of Kangra was taken by the Mahmud of Ghazni in AD 1009.
 In 1337, it was captured by Muhammad bin Tughluq and again in 1351 by his successor, Firuz Shah Tughluq.
 But it was not completely subdued until 1622, when after a siege of fourteen months, it was conquered by the Mughal Emperor Jahangir who garrisoned it with his troops and appointed a Governor to keep the turbulent hill chiefs in check.

 The entrance to the fort is through a small courtyard enclosed between two gates which were built during the Sikh period, as appears from an inscription over the entrance.
 From here a long and narrow passage leads up to the top of the fort, through the Ahani and Amiri Darwaza (gate), both attributed to Nawab Saif Ali Khan, the first Mughal Governor of Kangra.
 About 500 feet from the outer gate the passage turns round at a very sharp angle and passes through the Jehangiri Darwaza.